 But the way your script content is used is different in the two modes:

-For a “run on connector” operation the ICF framework executes the script sent to ICF, and the script has direct access to the connector type-specific context.
+• For a “run on connector” operation ICF executes the script, and the script has direct access to the connector type-specific context.

 The “run on resource” script execution mode could be more efficient than the “run on connector” one because: